 If you can’t find fresh masa, follow the instructions in this Sweet Lime Tamales recipe for making masa with masa harina.

-The secret to making fluffy, tender tamales is to beat all the masa ingredients (except the chopped strawberries) together on medium high speed for a really long time until it is light and airy, at least 5 minutes.
+The secret to making fluffy, tender tamales is to whip all the masa ingredients (except the chopped strawberries) together on medium high speed for a really long time until the texture is light and airy, at least 5 minutes.

-After the masa is as light as buttercream frosting, add the strawberries and gently fold them in.
+After the masa has the consistency of buttercream frosting, add the strawberries and gently fold them in.

-Fill the bottom half of the steamer pot with water.
-Place the steamer insert inside the pot and line with corn husks that are too small or torn for filling.
+Fill the bottom half of the steamer pot with several cups water.
+Place the steamer rack inside the pot and line with corn husks that are too small or torn for filling.

 Cover and bring to a boil, then reduce the heat so it’s just simmering.